ONS-Innovation/keh-digital-landscape/testing/frontend/README.md

 ## Cleaning

-After tests have finished, remove the /reports folder by using:
+After tests have finished, remove the `/reports` and `/test-results` folders by using:

 ```bash
 make clean